Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions

 This challenge fundamentally differs from the well-studied field of non-convex optimization, where non-convexity arises in the \emph{loss function w.r.t. the model parameters}~\citep{goodfellow2016deep}.
 In those cases, stochastic gradient-based optimization methods like SGD and Adam~\citep{kingma2014adam} are effective at finding acceptable local minima due to the smoothness and high dimensionality of the parameter space, which often allows for escape from poor local optima~\citep{pmlr-v38-choromanska15}.
 Moreover, overparameterization in deep networks can lead to loss landscapes with numerous good minima~\citep{neyshabur2017exploring}.

 In contrast, our challenge involves non-convexity in the \emph{Q-function w.r.t. the action space}.
 The actor's task is to find, for every state $s$, the action $a$ that maximizes $Q^\mu(s, a)$.
-Since the Q-function can be highly non-convex and multimodal in $a$, the gradient ascent step $\nabla_a Q^\mu(s, a)$ used in \myeq{eq:dpg_actor} may lead the actor to converge to suboptimal local maxima in action space.
+Since the Q-function can be highly non-convex and multimodal in $a$, the gradient ascent step $\nabla_a Q^\mu(s, a)$ used in Eq.~\ref{eq:dpg_actor} may lead the actor to converge to suboptimal local maxima in action space.
 Unlike parameter space optimization, the actor cannot rely on high dimensionality or overparameterization to smooth out the optimization landscape in action space because the Q-landscape is determined by the task's reward.
 Furthermore, the non-stationarity of the Q-function during training compounds this challenge.
 These properties make our non-convex challenge unique, requiring a specialized actor to navigate the complex Q-landscape.

-Tasks with several local optima in the Q-function include restricted inverted pendulum shown in~\myfig{fig:q_challenge}, where certain regions of the action space are invalid or unsafe, leading to a rugged Q-landscape~\citep{florence2022implicit}.
+Tasks with several local optima in the Q-function include inverted pendulum with restricted action space due to limitations on mobility or terrain, leading to a rugged Q-landscape~\citep{florence2022implicit} as shown in Fig.~\ref{fig:q_challenge}.
 Dexterous manipulation tasks exhibit discontinuous behaviors like inserting a precise peg in place with a small region of high-valued actions~\citep{rajeswaran2017learning} and surgical robotics have a high variance in Q-values of nearby motions~\citep{barnoy2021robotic}.